-AI on Trial addresses the current state of artificial intelligence and the law, identifies why the technology should be 'placed on trial' and presents relevant evidence, before passing 'judgment' on the legal, ethical and regulatory framework.
+Addressing the current state of artificial intelligence and the law, the book identifies why the technology should be 'placed on trial' and presents relevant evidence, before passing 'judgment' and proposing a Manifesto for Responsible AI and a blueprint for an ethical, legal and regulatory framework.

-Written from a practitioner, academic and journalistic viewpoint, this is an essential title for all information technology law practitioners, in-house counsel, data protection officers, company directors, finance directors, academics and students.
-Technologists, regulators, legislators and journalists will also benefit.
+Written from the viewpoint of practitioners, academics and journalists, this is an essential title for all information and technology law practitioners, in-house counsel, data protection officers, company directors, finance directors, academics and students.
+Technologists, regulators, legislators and journalists interested in getting to grips with the issues presented by AI will also benefit.